 Prioritize what needs to go immediately and hold off on what will go naturally.

 For example, my 5 year old daughter had twelve pairs of shoes.
 She loved them all.
 She’s a shoe girl.
 Rather than make her choose between her sparkly red shoes or her sparkly silver shoes, I simply gave it a month.
 Her feet grew and the season changed.
 I donated most of them, saving just a couple for her little sister.

 The biggest change we can make is how we accumulate in the next season.
 Changing the way we purchase going forward will have the greatest impact.

-I would rather put energy into negotiating the stuffed animals being held hostage or the twenty-seven headbands she has crammed in her drawer.
+I would rather put energy into negotiating over the twenty-seven headbands she has crammed in her drawer.

 Our favorite things were still there, but hidden behind all that clutter.
 After going through my son’s clothes and getting rid of what he rarely wore, I found his lost ninja T-shirt.
 He loved that shirt and he got it back.
 That same week, I donated about 75% of our children’s books to their school.
 Hiding in all of those excess books was our lost joke book.

 We had so much fun with that book before it was lost and we got it back!
 Getting another chance to enjoy our missing favorites, helped reinforce why we were doing this deep work in the first place.

-Every time Jameson wears that ninja shirt or we laugh at jokes from our book, I subtly say, “Good thing we got rid of all that stuff we never used or we might have never found this [insert item] that you love so much.”
+Every time Jameson wears that ninja shirt or we laugh at jokes from our book, I subtly say, “Good thing we got rid of all that stuff we never used or we might have never found this [insert item] that you enjoy so much.”

 Use every opportunity to positively reinforce your life of less by emphasizing your why.

 5. Be Strategic

-Tread carefully here.
-Your kids won’t embrace minimalism if you sneak every toy out in the middle of the night.
+Your kids likely won’t embrace minimalism if you sneak every toy out in the middle of the night.
 In fact, it could have quite the opposite effect.